 In Oregon, under the state's "comparative fault" rule, if you are found at all negligent with respect to your injury, your award of damages is diminished in proportion to your fault, up to a certain point.
 If, for example, you were awarded $200,000 in damages, but were found 30% at fault, your damages would be reduced to $140,000.
 However, if you were found to be more than 50% at fault, you would receive no damages whatsoever.

 It's important to note that the other driver may carry only the minimum amount of liability insurance required under Oregon car insurance laws.
 If your medical bills and other damages exceed those minimums, but the other driver carries no additional coverage, then an insurance settlement may not cover your losses.
-In that situation, you may want to talk to an attorney about your other options.
+In that situation (or when the other driver is uninsured) you may want to talk to an attorney about your options.

 In Dylan's case, his out-of-pocket (compensatory) damages total $28,500.
 The breakdown looks like this: